Vorschreibung/siml/SPEC.rst

 ---------------------

-These restrictions are intentional so a SIML parser can be written in portable ANSI C as:
+These restrictions are intentional so a SIML parser can be written in portable ANSI C easily as:

 * A single line-by-line state machine,
 * Using only ``fgets``, ``strchr``, ``strncmp``, and minimal string trimming/splitting,
 * Without requiring a general tokenizer or parser generator.

-This makes SIML suitable as a configuration source in small C codebases that want YAML-like readability with trivial parsing complexity.